Buy Vs. Build

 There are circumstances in which homebuyers can purchase a new home in less time.
 If you are limited in your timeframe and don’t necessarily prefer to custom build, you can purchase a “spec” home or a model home.
 Both are built by a developer before a sales order exists.
 Spec homes are designed to fit the builder’s specifications, and model homes usually showcase the builder’s more expensive upgrades.
 While sacrificing the ability to make the home uniquely yours, purchasing an already-existing new home provides all the other benefits of new construction—without the wait.

-Whether you decide to purchase an existing home and renovate it, build a custom home from scratch, or buy an already-finished new house, there are many options for homebuyers.
+Whether you decide to purchase an existing home and renovate it, build a custom home from scratch, or buy an already-finished new house like one of those homes for sale, there are many options for homebuyers.
 Because buying a home may be your biggest purchase, make it your best by understanding all of these options.